kushalsamant/kushalsamant.github.io/README.md

 This repository contains a small system for generating **diagram-specific architectural notes** from images.

-Each diagram image in `/diagrams` is paired with a `.md` file containing analytical text written against a fixed prompt structure.
+Each image in `/diagrams` is paired with a `.md` file containing analytical text written against a fixed prompt structure.

 The system is designed to be: